Career Enhancement Program

 The main goals of the Career Enhancement Program are to:

-- Encourage new investigators in the field of myeloma research
+- Encourage new investigators in the field of multiple myeloma research

-- Foster collaboration between basic science and clinical disciplines in translational research in myeloma within the Multiple Myeloma SPORE
+- Foster collaboration between basic science and clinical disciplines in translational research within the SPORE

-- Encourage young investigators to commit to a career in translational research
+- Encourage young investigators to commit to a career in translational multiple myeloma research

 - Generate new hypotheses that can be tested and provide the foundation for future large-scale research projects

 The long-term goal of the Career Enhancement Program is to foster the careers of new investigators in multiple myeloma.
-The funding, infrastructure and expertise of the SPORE projects and investigators helps ensure the success of the careers of the promising young investigators.
+The funding, infrastructure and expertise of the SPORE projects and investigators help ensure successful careers for promising young investigators.

 Mayo Clinic has an impressive track record of identifying and fostering the research careers of numerous leaders in the field of multiple myeloma.
-More than 25 faculty members are involved in multiple myeloma research at Mayo Clinic, most of whom are nationally recognized leaders in the field and received training at Mayo Clinic before joining the faculty.
+More than 25 faculty members are involved in multiple myeloma research across the campuses of Mayo Clinic, most of whom are nationally recognized leaders in the field and received training at Mayo Clinic before joining the faculty.